-She shared with me that she has metastases from her cancer to her spine that have affected five of her vertebrae in her spine.
-Was the rebounder a good option for her?
+A reader in Quebec City shared with me that she has metastases from her cancer to her spine that have affected five of her vertebrae in her spine.
+She asked me if the rebounder a good option for her?

 Rebounder Support Handles

 If you do not have a history of compression fractures, your balance is good, and you do not have a health issue such as cancer in the spine, then the rebounder is an option to consider.
 However, I encourage you to use it only if the rebounder has a handle for support.

 The benefits of the rebounder for somebody that has osteoporosis, osteopenia or low bone density, are not convincing enough for me to support it as an exercise tool.
 There are no studies that looked specifically at bone building using a rebounder — more about this below.